 Thermocouples are one of the most common and practical types of temperature sensors.
 They are reliable, durable, cost-effective and can operate at high temperatures.
 Each thermocouple consists of two different conductors or thermoelements that produce an electromotive force (EMF), a miniscule voltage, when heated.
 These thermoelements are made of different alloys which are better known as calibration types.
 Calibration types are standardized based on the type of alloys used to formulate each thermoelement and their pairing.
 Due to variations in these alloys and the differences in their physical, mechanical and chemical properties, care must be taken to select the appropriate type of calibration.

-According to the American National Standards Institute (ANSI) there are 8 main thermocouple calibration types.
-They are listed in standard ASTM E230 as types K, J, T, E, N, B, R and S, with the two most common types being J and K. Deciding which calibration type to choose for your application can depend on a few factors such as:
+According to the American National Standards Institute (ANSI) there are 8 main thermocouple calibration types, with the two most common types being J and K. They are listed in standard ASTM E230 as:

-• temperature range of application being measured
+- temperature range of application being measured

-• the size of the wire used to create the sensor
+- the size of the wire used to create the sensor

-• the age of the temperature sensor
+- the age of the temperature sensor

 Temperature Being Measured